RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 Participants will learn how to explore and modify models, and informally compare them with observed data.

-MLi: We will have to also prepare for folks without a model/data.
+==MLi: We will have to also prepare for folks without a model/data.
 If this is the case, I was like to promote IIDDA.
 We can say, if you want have data or model, here is a very cool database we compiled.
-If you are interested in reading more, go here for the preprint.
+If you are interested in reading more, go here for the preprint.==

 At the core of macpan2 are model specifications, which primarily define the flows between compartments and set default values for parameters.